 This should be done after you are well protected.
 A lot of damages can be accrued after a storm which can range from a minor broken window to whole roof collapse.
 The role of caution cannot be overemphasized when dealing with an after the storm experience.
 Windows and doors are susceptible to wind damage, inspect for cracks, holes, and broken frames, cover it up until it can be fixed.

-Roofs too can be damaged from the sheer wind force, tree parts or any other debris that may fall on the roof during the storm.
-Signs of roof damage include cracks, leaks, missing shingles, dents on vents, gutters, split seams and so on.
+Roofs too can be damaged from the sheer wind force, tree parts, or any other debris that may fall on the roof during the storm.
+Signs of roof damage include cracks, leaks, missing shingles, dents on vents, gutters, split seams, and so on.

 Walls, paints, and other exterior surfaces of your home can acquire some damages.
-Also, your hardware like your computer, appliances like air conditioner, washing machines, the refrigerator is also not spared.
+Also, your hardware like your computer, appliances like an air conditioner, washing machines, the refrigerator is also not spared.

 It is also important to know that after separating the damaged from the undamaged, make sure to take away your valuables and keep in a safe place.